nxbyte/Advanced-xv6/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/nextseto/Advanced-xv6/master/LICENSE)

-**xv6** is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6. **Advanced-xv6** is a repository that contains improvements and other modernizations to improve upon the [base implementation](https://github.com/mit-pdos/xv6-public).
+**xv6** is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6. **Advanced-xv6** is a repository that contains some modernizations to improve upon the [base implementation](https://github.com/mit-pdos/xv6-public).
 There are seven versions of xv6 detailed below:

-1. Implements a Round-Robin (RR) scheduler in xv6
+1. Round-Robin (RR) scheduler in xv6

-2. Implements a First-Come-First-Serve (FCFS) scheduler in xv6
+2. First-Come-First-Serve (FCFS) scheduler in xv6

-3. Implements a Priority scheduler in xv6
+3. Priority scheduler in xv6

-4. Implements the Completely-Fair-Scheduler (CFS) in xv6
+4. Completely-Fair-Scheduler (CFS) in xv6

-5. Implements a Doubly-Indirect-Block filesystem in xv6
+5. Doubly-Indirect-Block filesystem in xv6

-6. Implements a Triply-Indirect-Block filesystem in xv6
+6. Triply-Indirect-Block filesystem in xv6

-7. Implements the Berkley Fast Filesystem (FFS) in xv6
+7. Berkley Fast Filesystem (FFS) in xv6

 ## Installation